collective-soundworks/soundworks/README.md

 ###### Attributes

 - `view:Element`
-  The view is the `div` in which the content of the module is displayed.
+  The `view` attribute is the `div` in which the content of the module is displayed.

 ###### Methods